patrickamsler/raspberrypi-home-server/doc/Mosquitto.md

 - `-h 192.168.1.2`: Specifies the IP address of the MQTT broker to connect to.
 - `-p 1883`: Specifies the port number of the MQTT broker to connect to (1883 is the default port for non-encrypted MQTT).
 - `-t livingroom/#`: Specifies the MQTT topic filter to subscribe to.
 In this example, it subscribes to all topics that start with `livingroom/`.
-- `-u iot`: Specifies the username to use when connecting to the MQTT broker.
+- `-u iot`: Specifies the username
-- `-P password`: Specifies the password to use when connecting to the MQTT broker.
+- `-P password`: Specifies the password
-- `-i testsubscriber`: Specifies the client identifier to use when connecting to the MQTT broker.
+- `-i testsubscriber`: Specifies the client identifier
 - `-v`: Enables verbose output, which displays the received messages along with other debug information.
 - `-d`: Enables debug output